eternalcrown/eternalcrown/README.md

 - teen, girl in tech <3
 - currently building a couple of cool projects !!
-- ai enthusiast, with a love for learning :)
+- cloud + ai enthusiast, with a love for learning :)
 - previously - data scientist, web developer

 ---